SMTG-Bham/surfaxe/README.md

 2. **Raw data parsing:** Extracting data from convergence tests.
   * Parsing the convergence testing folders created using the slab generation scripts.
-  * Plotting scripts visualising convergence (with respect to slab and vacuum thickness).
+  * Plotting scripts visualising convergence (with respect to slab and vacuum thickness.

 3. **Analysis:** Various scripts for surface and bulk calculations.
   * Electrostatic potential tool, based on Keith Butler's [MacroDensity](https://github.com/WMD-group/MacroDensity) code, for the calculation of absolute electron energies (ionisation potential, electron affinity).